This blog was written by one of our digital designers, Morgan Stokes.

 The answer is no!
 Think of the strain that piece of wood in the middle will have to endure.
 You have to start again, take elements from the chair and adapt them into the bench to create a design that pleases not only the individuals on the bench, but also the gestalt; you have to consider the interactions to be had between these individuals as a result of this multi-user bench, how you want them to engage and socialise.

-Following on from my blog last week on The Challenge of IoT UX: The Future of Digital Design, where I lament over the absence of quality of multi-user design discussion on the interwebs, this week I will be covering what makes good Multi-User Interface (Multi-UI) design.
+The Challenge of IoT UX: The Future of Digital Design, where I lament over the absence of quality of multi-user design discussion on the interwebs, this week I will be covering what makes good Multi-User Interface (Multi-UI) design.

 As a digital designer for digital tables, my job is pivoted on the challenge of designing for multiple people.
 It might seem intuitive to take the UI design on your mobile and bang it onto a tabletop’s surface, but like the chair/bench analogy on steroids, that is just not possible.
 The thought of it makes me a little sick.
 The whole experience would be so individual-centric and isolate all but one person standing around the table, obliterating any hope of collaboration and discussion.